Mandatory climate-related financial disclosures (CRFD) - How to ensure a complete and robust value chain emissions inventory

 In our factsheet, we discussed about the categorisation of all incorporated companies in Australia to three distinct groups for reporting purposes.
 To be included in a particular group, companies must meet at least two out of three size criteria related to employees, consolidated gross assets, and consolidated revenue.
 Additionally, any company already required to report under the National Greenhouse and Energy Reporting (NGER) Act 2007 (Cth) will be captured irrespective of size.

-The first companies will start disclosures from FY24/25, with Scope 3 mandatory from FY25/26.
+The first companies will start disclosures from FY24/25, with scope 3 mandatory from FY25/26.

 Regardless of initial disclosure year, each company will follow the same sequential reporting and assurance requirements.
-Companies are expected to report with full, reasonable assured disclosures from fourth year onwards.
+Companies are expected to report with full, reasonable assured disclosures from the fourth year onwards.

 What are the implications of these mandates?